-Elementary Science classes follow the hand-on science curriculum laid out by Nancy Larson.
-Please see the link below for more information.
+Elementary Science classes follow the hands-on science curriculum laid out by Nancy Larson.

 Middle school science at Saint Joseph’s focuses on major areas of science over a four year period- Earth and Space Science, Biology/Life science, and Physical Science (Physics and Chemistry).